-Karl Johans Gate is home to a bevy of department stores, specialist shops and places to eat.
+Karl Johans Gate is home to a bevy of department stores, specialist shops, and places to eat.
 It has been a popular meeting place since the 19th century.
 The street is also the focal point for royal occasions and state visits and is especially full of life on 17th May, Norway’s National Day.

 8. The Royal Palace

 A fairly quotidian changing of the guard ceremony takes place daily at 13:30.
 What I really liked here was the surrounding park which is open to the public year-round.

-9. National Gallery
+9. National Museum

-The National Gallery (Nasjonalgalleriet) is home to Norway’s largest public collection of paintings, sculptures, and engravings.
-Most visitors, like us, flock here to see Edvard Munch’s ‘The Scream’, one of the most frequently depicted works of art in the world and a seminal piece of Expressionism.
+However, the museum’s centerpiece is Norwegian and international paintings.
+Most visitors, like us, will probably flock here to see Edvard Munch’s The Scream, one of the most frequently depicted works of art in the world and a seminal piece of Expressionism.

-There are several other Munch’s paintings here beyond ‘The Scream’ as well as Norwegian art from the 19th and 20th centuries.
+There are several other Munch paintings here beyond The Scream as well as Norwegian art from the 19th and 20th centuries.
 Jacky and I both particularly enjoyed the works of Johan Christian Dahl and Harald Sohlberg.